Challenges in Continued Development of Metal Oxide Surge Arresters

 Arresters

-While metal oxide arresters are comparatively modern devices, they have nonetheless undergone rapid development.
+While metal oxide arresters are comparatively modern devices, they have nonetheless undergone rapid development since their inception.
 For example, such arresters were among the first apparatus in power systems to be equipped with polymeric insulation.
 Progress has also been achieved in improving MO resistor performance, making arresters among the most reliable of all system components.

 This edited past contribution to INMR by Prof. Volker Hinrichsen, retired from the Technische Universität Darmstadt in Germany, addressed remaining challenges in development of gapless MO arrester technology, including improved energy handling capability as well as on external grading systems to mitigate uneven distribution of electric field.